-Despite all the different variations of this delicious fruit confection, it is essentially always a type of fruit preserve that contains fruit and sugar that are combined with a gelling agent, such as honey or pectin.
-A jam will last for a long time and can be enjoyed in many more creative ways than simply spreading on bread.
+Despite all of the different variations of this delicious fruit confection, it is essentially always a type of fruit preserve made of fruit and sugar and combined with a gelling agent such as honey or pectin.
+Jam lasts for a long time and can be enjoyed in many more creative ways than simply spread on bread.

-Of course, jam is considered a perfect accompaniment to peanut butter, as many kids and adults alike will gladly testify to.
-But I suppose that we can only eat so many peanut butter and jelly sandwiches before craving something a little different, and so here are a few other good uses for it and ways to make it more interesting when combined with some of your other favorite foods.
+Of course, jam is considered a perfect accompaniment to peanut butter, as many kids and adults alike will gladly agree.
+But I suppose that we can only eat so many peanut butter and jelly sandwiches before craving something a little different.
+So, here are a few other good uses for it and ways to make it more interesting when combined with some of your other favorite foods.

 28 Good Uses for Jam

 - Make a jam smoothie: blend your favorite jam with milk, fresh fruit, and yoghurt.

 - Serve marmalade and cream cheese on crackers.